 The park also takes in the Byaduk Caves, one of the most extensive and accessible sets of lava caves in Australia.
 They are part of a lava flow stretching out 24 kilometre from Mount Napier to Mount Eccles and contain wrinkles, stalactites and stalagmites, columns and ropy lava.

-Looking for hikes and trails in Mount Napier State Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Mount Napier State Park?
+Try these trails with a similar difficulty grade.

 Favourite